Simple Lego Boat STEM Challenge to Make Learning Fun

 Step 3– Analyze results.

-- Encourage kids to try a few designs to see what floats the best.
+• Encourage kids to try a few designs to see which one floats best.
 Make sure they jot down what works and what doesn’t work, so they know how to adjust their designs.

-- Observe how others Lego boats do.
+• Observe how other Lego boats do.
 By observing other boats, they might see some design ideas that will work better than others.

 Step 4– Test Again